skalnik/shitty-beer-bingo/README.md

-# Shitty Beer Bingo :shit::beer::game_die:
+# Shitty Beer Bingo 💩🍺🎲
 Now with [.com™](http://shittybeerbingo.com)

 While brainstorming a bar crawl, I and a few others came up with the idea of bingo cards for shitty beers.
 And thus this project was born.